-Previously she exhibited at the Architectural Digest Design Show in NYC in 2016 and 2017, Aqua Art Fair in Miami in 2015, and installed work in the lobby of One Madison in Manhattan and N7 Starbucks in Williamsburg, Brooklyn, in 2014.
-Her work was was included in “(Un)folding Patterns”, a group show about math at The Dorsky Gallery in LIC, NY, 2012, curated by Ombretta Agro’.
-Weinthaler also exhibited at the Architectural Digest Home Design Show in 2011, and was a featured artist in Metropolitan Home’s Showtime House, New York, NY, 2008, c/o Amy Lau Design.
-Past exhibitions include the Armory Show, NY, NY; Scope Hamptons, Long Island, NY; and Art DC, Washington DC, all in 2007 when she launched into making Bits.
+Weinthaler exhibited at the Architectural Digest Design Show in NYC in 2016 and 2017, Aqua Art Fair in Miami in 2015, and installed work in the lobby of One Madison in Manhattan and N7 Starbucks in Williamsburg, Brooklyn, in 2014.
+Her work was was included in “(Un)folding Patterns”, a group show about math at The Dorsky Gallery in LIC, NY, 2012, curated by Ombretta Agro’, and also featured in Metropolitan Home’s Showtime House, New York, NY, 2008, c/o Amy Lau Design.
+In 2007 when she launched into making Bits, she introduced her work at the Armory Show, NYC; Scope Hamptons, Long Island, NY; and Art DC, Washington DC.

-Since then she has worked extensively with individuals, interior designers, architects, corporations and hotels to create custom commissions, and is in private collections in Paris, Rome, London, Abu Dhabi, Montreal, New York City, Long Island, San Francisco, Santa Fe, Miami, and Washington DC to name a few.
+Since then she has worked extensively with art advisors, interior designers, architects, corporations and hotels to create custom commissions, and has collectors in Paris, Rome, London, Abu Dhabi, Montreal, New York City, Long Island, Boston, San Francisco, Santa Fe, Miami, Los Angeles and Washington DC to name a few.